Holland-Mechanics/gitManuals/create_new_repo_manual.md

    - `--push`      : push the initial commit immediately

-5) Verify if your repo is visible on github.com
+### 5 Verify if your repo is visible on github.com

    - Organization: https://github.com/holland-mechanics/HelloWorld

 ## Steps for the python script.
 If the script is added to your system environment variables and python3 is installed.
 You can open a terminal and run the script from anywhere.

-1).
-In the project folder that you want to push to github, open a terminal and enter `create_new_repo_script.py`.
+### 1 launch the script In the project folder that you want to push to github, open a terminal and enter `create_new_repo_script.py`.
 This will launch the interactive script

-2).
+### 2
 Enter a suitable name and answer the questions.
 The script will ask per file if you want to add it to the repo.
 Once you are done, the script will push all added files to github.com/holland-mechanics